Dell P2415Q. Author’s review of the 4K monitor

 - Color reproduction is good (gradients are smooth, photos look great), but it is interfered by heavy Glow effect (similar to the low-end E-IPS-based FHD monitor Dell S2240L): when looking at the display at a nonperpendicular angle, display is as if it was covered by a gradient gray dimout especially noticeable with dark images.
 Moreover, for the effect to appear, it is even not necessary to look at a nonperpendicular angle — left and right sides of the wide screen are anyway at a noticeable angle, even if screen center is placed exactly in front of the user.
 IPS monitor NEC 20WGX² did not have this.
 If a monitor with so heavy Glow effect had a regular resolution like Full HD, it would probably not be interesting, but for the sake of that high resolution, the Glow effect can be temporarily (until more quality and reasonably priced LCD or OLED monitors hit the market) tolerated.

-- When using DisplayPort interface, full chroma subsampling 4:4:4 is used, i. e. each pixel has an individual color unlike, for example, 4:2:0 where color is the same for each pair of pixels.
+- When using DisplayPort interface, full chroma subsampling 4:4:4 is used, i. e. each pixel has an individual color unlike, for example, 4:2:0 where color is the same for each four pixels.

 Specifics of the unit

 - There are no “dead” pixels.
 There are neither color non-uniformity nor dust spots reported by some users on Amazon and some forums.

 - Sides of the LCD display are sagged inward monitor when slightly pressed.